 - in Italy at the Canadian Embassy in Rome;

 - abroad at any Embassy or Consulate of Canada;

 - Proof of Canadian Citizenship (long-form birth certificate, which includes information on the parents, or Certificate of Canadian Citizenship);

 - Marriage record search issued by the Vital Statistics Office of each Canadian Province and/or Territory where he/she resided since reaching the age of 16; each search must cover the entire period during which the person has resided in that Province or Territory;

 - (if applicable) A final Divorce Decree or death certificate of previous spouse + translation into Italian;

 - Nulla Osta issued by the Canadian Embassy in Italy.

 Frequently Asked Questions

 Getting married abroad is of course a bit more difficult than celebrating a wedding in your hometown.
-After all, we are talking about a different country, with different rules, culture and traditions.
+After all, we are talking about a different country, with different rules, cultures, and traditions.
 Hence, it is completely normal to be plagued by doubts when starting to plan the ceremony.

-Below, we have put together some common questions that our clients often ask us, with links to some useful resources from our blog.
+Below, we have put together some common questions that our clients often ask us, with links to some useful resources from our website.
 We hope that they will help you understand more about how an Italian wedding should be planned.